By Scott Beller

 By the time he was in his 50s, his health issues began to pile up, yet he refused to quit smoking, monitor his blood pressure, or manage his diet.
 He had a heart attack at 60.
 Congestive heart failure.
 Hypertension.
 In and out of hospitals.
 Refusing care.
 Literally fighting medical staff to the point he was banned from at least two different facilities.

 At 71, he was placed in hospice care a couple miles from my home.
 The same place his 102-year-old mother spent her final days.
 I visited him a few times.
 Thinking he didn’t have much time left, I made sure to tell him I forgave him for how he’d treated me as a kid.
 How he’d treated our family.
-He’d probably done his best.
-But what he’d not done was take care of himself.
-Right up to the time he’d landed in a hospice.
+He probably had done his best.
+But what he had not done was take care of himself.
+Right up to the time he landed in a hospice.
 Even then, he pushed back on the people trying to provide the care he needed.

 After a few weeks, he was back home.
 By himself.
 Which is how they found him a couple months later, dead just shy of his 72nd birthday.